-"The question is that the minutes, as amended, be confirmed", and he or she must put the question to the vote accordingly;
+"The question is that the minutes, as amended, be confirmed", and then put the question to the vote accordingly;

-- 62.1.4 a resolution of Council must confirm the minutes and the minutes must, if practicable, be signed by the Chair of the meeting at which they have been confirmed; - 62.1.5 the minutes must be entered in the minute book and each item in the minute book must be entered consecutively; and - 62.1.6 unless otherwise resolved or required by law, minutes of a Delegated Committee requiring confirmation by Council must not be available to the public until confirmed by Council.
+- 62.4 a resolution of Council must confirm the minutes and the minutes must, if practicable, be signed by the Chair of the meeting at which they have been confirmed; - 62.5 the minutes must be entered in the minute book and each item in the minute book must be entered consecutively; and - 62.6 unless otherwise resolved or required by law, minutes of a Delegated Committee requiring confirmation by Council must not be available to the public until confirmed by Council.

-63. No Debate on Confirmation Of Minutes
+63. No Debate on Confirmation of Minutes